Zygriid/AdventureMadeOfObjects/readme.md

 Hello: Here is my adventure code, as it stands.
-I have a pretty comrpenshivse set of unit tests, recipricoal relatioships betweens rooms and players and monsters, hunger, thirst, item interactions, appeasement,and battle.
+I have a pretty comprehensive set of unit tests, reciprocal relationships between rooms and players and monsters, hunger, thirst, item interactions, appeasement,and battle.
+Making the unit test totally was shocking for my codebase, I made them later than i should have, and i found many base level misunderstandings of how object oriented relationships worked.
+I spent a huge amount of time (much more than writing the code) debugging, and now the program seems to be ina state where all the structures are relatively correctly implemented.
 I continue to work on and revise this towards a working final project.
 My next steps are to institute monster movement and then the game loop.

 Here are Descriptions of each part of the file.
 I found this a useful practie.
 Aplogies for formatting and language.